Our Database Will Betray Us

 Here’s how it works in real life:

-But if your bank balance worked that way?
-You’d care enormously.
+But if our bank balance worked that way?
+We’d care enormously.
 That’s why banks still use ACID.
 The right model depends entirely on your problem.

 The Iron Rule